jdkingsbury/Tic-Tac-Toe/README.md

 ## Simple Node CLI Game

 ### Setup/ Installation
-* You will need to have node installed to run the game
+* You will need to have node and npm installed to run the game
+* If you are using linux you may need to install nvm to make sure you get the latest version of node

 ``````
 git clone https://github.com/jdkingsbury/Tic-Tac-Toe.git